ai-collection/ai-collection/README.md

 ---

 > **_NOTE:_**  Categories are still work in progress.
-If you have suggestions on how to categorize the list, please open an issue and we can discuss it there.
+If you have suggestions on how to categorize the collection, please open an issue and we can discuss it there.
 <br />

 <div align="center">